realtnt/golden-square-solo-project/README.md

 I started by reading the user stories and understanding what needs to be implemented.
 I used *Excalidraw* to visualise my design.
 This process took a substantial amount of time and many iterations until I reached a design that looked good enough to go to the next stage.

-I wrote down the class interfaces, a process which led in some minor re-designs of the classes, their methods and attributes.
+I wrote down the class interfaces, a process which led to some minor re-designs of the classes, their methods and attributes.

 Finally, I made a list of integration tests and unit tests.
 This process also yielded some changes after finding some flaws in my initial design.